Problem with the Median House Price. Things You Must Know.

 A recent report from a major property website shows a 1.5% price decline in Q1 2024.
 This makes for compelling mass media headlines and clickbait, as it caters to what readers want to see.

-Without understanding how these numbers are derived or examining the specific sales data, buyers and investors might be misled into thinking that property prices in Melbourne are universally falling.
+Without understanding how these numbers are derived or examining the specific sales data, buyers and investors are often being misled into thinking that property prices in Melbourne are universally falling.

 However, a closer examination reveals a different story.
-Prices in inner-city and popular suburbs such as Mentone and Bonbeach have actually skyrocketed by up to 1.8%.
-In contrast, suburbs with a high concentration of over-supplied apartments like South Yarra, Carlton, and Melbourne CBD have experienced declines of between 1.3% and 1.8% due to oversupply and reduced demand.
+Prices in inner-city and popular prestige suburbs such as Mentone and Bonbeach have actually risen by up to 1.8% in the same quarter.
+In contrast, suburbs with a high concentration of over-supplied apartments like South Yarra, Carlton, and Melbourne CBD have experienced declines of between 1.3% and 1.8% due to oversupply and very poor demand.

-Relying solely on the city-wide median price masks these regional disparities, potentially misleading both buyers and sellers.
-It's essential to consider the nuances and specific regional trends within the broader market to make informed real estate decisions.
+Relying solely on the city-wide median prices masks these regional disparities, potentially misleading both buyers and sellers.
+It's essential to understand the nuances and specific regional trends within the broader market to make informed real estate decisions.

 4. Changing Market Dynamics:

-Now, during volatility periods and rapidly changing market conditions, such as during a market downturn, high-end homes are the last to sell, while more affordable homes continue to be sold.
-This situation lowers the median price, but does not accurately depict the lack of activity at the high end of the market, which could indicate deeper economic issues.
+Now, during volatile periods and rapidly changing market conditions, such as during a market downturn, high-end homes are often the last to sell, while more affordable homes continue to be sold.
+This situation usually lowers the median price, but does not accurately depict the lack of activity (sometimes zero sales) at the high end of the market, which could indicate deeper economic issues.

-To get a fuller picture of the housing market's health, our buyers advocates tend to look at other indicators such as:
+To get a more complete picture of the housing market's health, our buyers advocates tend to analyse other indicators such as:

 Inventory Levels: The number of homes available for sale can indicate whether the market favors buyers or sellers.
 A low inventory often leads to higher prices and bidding wars, while high inventory can signal a buyer's market.